vunhi/CS461P/README.md

 As of this release the PSU Locator has been successfully implemented 2 buildings on the campus: Cramer Hall and Neuberger Hall.
 Each building has 2 floors each with 2 rooms to demonstrate the functionality.

 ## Build
 The Minimum API Level for the PSU Locator applicataion is 22.
+The mobile device or emulator running the application must have an API greater than or equal to 22.
 There are two options to run this application on your android device:

-1. Download the [apk](https://github.com/vunhi/CS461P/blob/master/PSU%20Campus%20Locator.apk) for the application through this link and install it on your phone.
+1. Download the [apk](https://github.com/vunhi/CS461P/blob/master/PSU%20Campus%20Locator.apk) to your android device.
+Use the file manager on your device to locate the file and install it on your phone.
+Allow for the application to be installed in your settings.

-2. Using an Android development environment, Clone or Download the source code from the [github repository](https://github.com/vunhi/CS461P) and build the application and run it on your device or emulator.
+2. Using an Android development environment like Android Studio, Clone or Download the source code from the [github repository](https://github.com/vunhi/CS461P) and build the application and run it on your device (hooking up your device to your computer) or an appropriate emulator.

 ## Copyright